Although the core of prerendering is a fairly simple change to Chrome, there are a number of issues which make the implementation more complex:

 One option is to not worry about these issues.
 Since the prerendered pages are only retained for a short period of time after their creation, the window for race-like conditions is fairly short.
 However, this may result in confusion for users (for example, if a prerender starts for a page, the user logs out on the main page, and then the prerendered page becomes active with the user’s old credentials).
 Additionally, the Visibility API provides ways for pages to defer any mutating behavior until after the page becomes visibile.
 This is the current approach taken in Chrome.

 A second option is to cancel the prerender any time local storage is accessed.
 This may be feasible for more recent versions of local storage [such as IndexedDB] but is not an option for more commonplace schemes, particularly HTTP cookies.
 Long-term, the cancel prerendering approach will also lead to resistance of adoption of new forms of local storage.

 Prerendering is only triggered when the top level page is retrieved with a GET, and is assumed to be idempotent.
-Additionally, any non-GET, HEAD, or OPTION requests from XmlHttpRequests will not be sent over the network and the page will be cancelled.
+Additionally, any non-GET, HEAD, TRACE, POST, or OPTIONS requests from XmlHttpRequests will not be sent over the network and the page will be cancelled.

 Please send mail to firstname.lastname@example.org, or read the group archives at http://groups.google.com/a/chromium.org/group/prerender/topics